Easy Piano Lesson for Learning Basic Jazz

 The note added is the diminished 5th measured from the scale tonic( the first tone played - the home tone.).
 Here's an example:

 Warning - the blues scale can become addictive.
-Watch the video to the right as I play this scale and do a little improvising.
+Watch the video above as I play this scale, adding a little improvising of my own.

 C - Eb - F - Gb - G - Bb - C